Monday, February 11, 2008

 Hi, gang.
 It's been a while since I rapped at ya, but I've been stretching my wings, as it were.

 I've been looking at ships, though.
 I saw a nice old YT-1210 at Vynn's friend's shipyard.
 Just the fact that two generations of my family have worked for CEC makes me lean towards that.
 From what I can tell, there's nothing really wrong with it, and the only reason those never did well is because the 1300 series came out soon after the 1200 series, and they were just that much better.
 So who knows?
-I also saw a nice chrome Nubian, and it's pretty sleek, but probably beyond my price range.
+I also saw a nice ship with something like chrome plating or something, and it's pretty sleek, but probably beyond my price range.

 Overreaction